Today the Venice Paparazzi spotlight shines on the von Hoffmann family Todd, Theo and Kristina.

 Todd: Count your blessings.
 Get over yourself.
 Hit ’em straight.

-Kristina: I read an interview with Toni Morrison once about 10 years ago in which she said: “It’s difficult not to worship the world, the unlikely possibility of this earth.”
-Yeah, that kind of reverence pretty perfectly sums up my state of mind about life, people, creatures, the outdoors, all of it… Our existence is pretty wild and random when you think about it in the context of the universe.
+Kristina: I read an interview with the author, Toni Morrison, once in which she said: “It’s difficult not to worship the world, the unlikely possibility of this earth.”
+That ethos pretty perfectly sums up my state of mind — about life, people, creatures, the outdoors, all of it.
+Our existence is pretty wild and random when you think about it in the context of the universe.
 This attitude helps me find magic in the mundane.

 Theo: Do not really have a favorite one… but be grateful for what you have, your life, be kind to others and take time to appreciate this beautiful planet we live on.